huntlyc/blog/content/posts/testing-with-create-react-app-part-3.md

 ## End-to-end testing with Cypress.io

 We want to be able to test our application in the exact same way that the user will use it - through the browser.
 We want to be able to click on things, type things into inputs as our user would and ensure that everything works.
 There are a few options for doing this but one of the more popular ones is [Cypress.io](https://cypress.io "Cypress.io")

-We write our tests in plain old Javascript and they look exactly like a mashup of jest and react-testing-library which is good for us and allows us to concentrate on writing tests.
+We write our tests in plain old JavaScript and they look exactly like a mashup of jest and react-testing-library which is good for us and allows us to concentrate on writing tests.

 The tests get run in a browser that Cypress.io has full control over and the great thing about Cypress.io is that if a test fails (or even if it passes) we can look through each step of the test and see what the user would see!